Indianapolis Colts vs. Houston Texans NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Over/under insights

-- The combined points per game average of the two teams, 43.2, is 2.3 points fewer than Sunday's over/under.
+- The two teams combine to score 43.2 points per game, 2.3 less than the total in this contest.

-- The 50.1 points per game these two squads have surrendered to opponents this season are 4.6 more than the 45.5 over/under in this contest.
+- These two squads surrender a combined 50.1 points per game, 4.6 more than this contest's over/under.

-- The Colts and their opponents have scored an average of 47.3 points per game in 2020, 1.8 more than Sunday's total.

-- The 45.5 over/under in this game is 0.4 points higher than the 45.1 average total in Texans games this season.
+- The 45.1 PPG average total in Texans games this season is 0.4 points fewer than this game's over/under.

 Colts stats and trends

-- The Colts have been favored by 9 points or more three times this season and have covered the spread in two of them.
+- The Colts have covered the spread twice this season when favored by 10 points or more (in three chances).

-- Indianapolis has hit the over in 66.7% of its opportunities this year (eight times over 12 games with a set point total).
+- Indianapolis' games this year have hit the over on eight of 12 set point totals (66.7%).

-- The Colts score 28.3 points per game, comparable to the 26.5 per outing the Texans surrender.

-- Indianapolis is 5-2 against the spread and 5-2 overall this season when the team puts up more than 26.5 points.
+- Indianapolis is 5-2 against the spread and 5-2 overall this season when the team scores more than 26.5 points.

-- Indianapolis is 3-1 against the spread and 2-2 overall when the team churns out over 378.1 yards.
+- In games that Indianapolis churns out more than 378.1 yards, the team is 3-1 against the spread and 2-2 overall.

-- The Colts have turned the ball over 15 times this season, five fewer than the Texans have forced (20).
+- This year, the Colts have 15 turnovers, five fewer than the Texans have takeaways (20).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Indianapolis' matchup with the Texans.